-7.2.4 Delta Certification for Security Vulnerability
+6.1.4 Certification Maintenance for Security Vulnerability

-If an Authenticator Certificate has been suspended due to a Security Vulnerability, the implementation must make changes to resolve the identified security vulnerability with the Vendor Deadline for Corrective Action (see Security Vulnerability Assessment, section 9).
+If an Authenticator Certificate has been suspended due to a Security Vulnerability, the implementation must make changes to resolve the identified security vulnerability with the Vendor Deadline for Corrective Action (see Security Vulnerability Assessment, section 8).

-A Delta Certification for Security Vulnerability requires the Vendor to provide FIDO with an Action Plan that outlines the Vendor's roll out plan once the Delta Certification is issued.
-The Action Plan can be defined by the Vendor, but should include at the minimum a statement of intent to release the implementation and a timeline for such a release.
+A Certification Maintenance for Security Vulnerability requires the Vendor to provide FIDO with an Action Plan that outlines the Vendor's roll out plan once the Certification Maintenance process (Section 6) is processed.
+The Action Plan can be defined by the Vendor but should include at the minimum a statement of intent to release the implementation and a timeline for such a release.
 FIDO will not monitor or enforce Action Plans, but will use them to understand the current market risk for FIDO implementations.

-7.2.5 Delta Certification after Suspension
+6.1.5 Certification Maintenance after Suspension

-If a certification has been suspended (Section 10.2.3), a vendor is allowed to reactivate a suspended certification using the Delta Certification process.
+If a certification has been suspended (Section 9.2.3), a vendor is allowed to reactivate a suspended certification using the Delta Certification process (Section 6.3).

-7.2.5.1 Policy Suspension
+6.1.5.1 Policy Suspension

-If an implementation is found to not be in compliance with FIDO Authenticator Certification Policy, including the ability to meet the Security Requirements as originally certified, the implementation may be suspended by the Security Secretariat.
-See section 10.2.3.
+If an implementation is found to not be in compliance with FIDO Authenticator Certification Policy, including the ability to meet the Security and Privacy Requirements as originally certified, the implementation may be suspended by the Security Secretariat.
+See section 9.2.3.

-7.2.5.2 Security Vulnerability Suspension
+6.1.5.2 Security Vulnerability Suspension